-2 Paper overview

 Following the description of the data used (section 3), this paper is split into two distinct parts: gas-exchange model development and validation (section 4) and BIKER algorithm development and validation (section 5).
 Each section is further split into both methods and results sections, with section 5 fundamentally dependent on section 4.
 We conclude with a Discussion regarding both sections 4 and 5 (section 6).
 We also provide a flowchart detailing the entire study as Figure 1.